Tech Habits for Tranquility: Manage Your Phone, Sleep & Mind

 Why Aurelda Helps Here

 You don’t need to believe anything to benefit.
-Aurelda gives you a gentle, culturally respectful way to replace doom‑scrolling with Maya‑inspired story and guided calm—available as ebooks and audiobooks in English and Spanish.
+Aurelda gives you a gentle, culturally respectful way to replace doom‑scrolling with Maya‑inspired story and guided calm.
 We pair soothing myth (to occupy attention without spiking arousal) with short breath practices (to settle physiology).
 That combo is a quiet antidote to late‑night stimulation.

 Aurelda is a Maya-inspired mythic fantasy and hero’s journey of sacred remembrance of your true self, inclusive and queer-affirming.
 All are welcome.
-Begin Your Journey »
+Begin the journey with free sample chapters of the books.

 Outside Aurelda